 Pozole, a Mexican dish somewhere between a soup and a stew, is light enough to enjoy in a cup at lunchtime, yet hearty enough to make a meal out of a big bowl for dinner.

 I especially love the green variety, with its mix of pork and bright, zippy ingredients.
 Cilantro, pumpkin seeds, jalapeños, and tomatillos add layers of flavor and a beautiful green color, too.
 Hominy adds heartiness (and I love its chewy texture), and each bowl has a generous amount of bite-sized, tender pieces of pork.

-I like to make pozole in the pressure cooker because it’s a lot faster than on the stovetop.
+I like to make pozole in the pressure cooker or Instant Pot because it's a lot faster than on the stovetop.
 Also, the beauty of the pressure cooker is that the pozole tastes like it simmered all day, but takes about an hour to make, from start to finish.

 This most important ingredient in green pozole is the tangy tomatillo, pictured above.
 They look like green tomatoes, except they come in a papery husk.

 To prep them for slicing, peel off the husks, then give them a quick rinse to wash off the slightly sticky residue that clings to the fruit.

 Making pozole is a little different from other soups because rather than sautéing the vegetables first, you start by blending them up with the herbs and spices, then cooking them in a little oil before adding the broth and meat.

 You’ll see the color of the vegetables change from bright green to a richer, Army green color as they cook, which is exactly what you want.
 This tells you that you’re developing some deep, savory flavor, and it’ll start to smell really good, too.